How Much Shaving Foam or Gel Should You Use? The Right Way to Protect Your Skin

 The key is to avoid both extremes—too little and too much.

-For shaving gel, you want a thin, even coating that fully adheres to the skin and hair.
-Too little gel reduces lubrication, while too much can make the razor harder to control.
+For shaving gel, use a thin, even coating that adheres closely to both the skin and hair.
+Too little gel reduces lubrication, while too much gel can clog the razor and reduce its cutting efficiency, making it harder to achieve a clean shave.

 What Happens If You Use Too Little?